david-xhk/cli_demo/docs/docs.rst

 Invoking the callback of an Option instance
 -------------------------------------------
-.. autoclass:: cli_demo.options.DemoOptions.call
+.. automethod:: cli_demo.options.DemoOptions.call

-.. autoclass:: cli_demo.options.Option.call
+.. automethod:: cli_demo.options.Option.call

 Getting attributes of an Option instance
 ----------------------------------------